Fanshen: Case study

 Hinton lived in Long Bow in the spring and summer of 1948 and gathered oral history and documentation to describe the three years of struggle before he arrived.
-As background he explains the extreme poverty of the area, which he says made the landlord system especially cruel, and the wartime occupation by the Japanese army, which divided the village into those who collaborated and those who did not.
-He notes that the village was not typical.
+As background he explains the extreme poverty of the area, which he stated made the landlord system especially cruel, and the wartime occupation by the Japanese army, which divided the village into those who collaborated and those who did not.
+He noted that the village was not typical.
 First, there was a sizable Catholic minority and many families had no ancestral roots in the region, which meant a weak clan structure.
 More important, Long Bow was one of the few villages occupied and fortified by the Japanese during the Second Sino-Japanese War.
 The village therefore did not experience the period of united resistance and moderate reform that characterized Mao's policies of New Democracy in the Base Areas of North China during the war.
-Long Bow, Hinton writes, "leaped perforce from reactionary bastion to revolutionary storm center in the course of a few days."
-The condensed time period, Hinton writes, allowed him to see all stages of the movement for land reform that played out at great length in other villages.
+He wrote that the village had "leaped perforce from reactionary bastion to revolutionary storm center in the course of a few days."
+He wrote that the condensed time period, allowed him to see all stages of the movement for land reform that played out at great length in other villages.

-Hinton's book candidly discusses the violence that rocked Long Bow during land reform.
-In Hinton's view, peasant liberation justified class struggle nonetheless.
+Hinton's book discussed the violence that rocked Long Bow during land reform.
+In Hinton's view it was justified.

-The book ends with a warning that the process of revolution did not end with the success of this campaign: “Land reform, by creating basic equality among rural producers, only presented the producers with a choice of roads: private enterprise on the land leading to capitalism, or collective enterprise on the land leading to socialism.”
+The book ends with a statement that the process of revolution did not end with the success of this campaign: "Land reform, by creating basic equality among rural producers, only presented the producers with a choice of roads: private enterprise on the land leading to capitalism, or collective enterprise on the land leading to socialism."